FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

-## Netbios Scan
+## NetBIOS Scanning
 ### -ns-ip
-The IP address range of port scan, for example, you can enter
+The IP address range for port scanning.
+For example, you can enter:

 ```plain
 -ns-ip 192.168.146.1-255,192.168.147.1-192.168.148.255,192.168.149.1/24,ip.txt
 ```

-ip.txt and cthun are in the same directory.
-The content of ip.txt can be in the following format
+ip.txt is in the same directory as cthun.
+The content of ip.txt can be in the following format:

 ```plain
 192.168.146.1-255